Japanese pitch accent: Binary pitch

 Phonetically, although only the terms "high" and "low" are used, the "high" of an unaccented mora is not as high as an accented mora.
 Different analyses may treat final-accented (odaka) words and unaccented (heiban) words as identical and only distinguishable by a following particle, or phonetically contrastive and potentially phonemic based on how high a "high" tone actually is (see the Tertiary pitch subsection below).
 And the phonetic tones are never truly stable, but degrade toward the end of an utterance.
 This is especially noticeable in longer words, where the so-called "high" pitch tapers off toward the end.
-This tapering is especially exemplified by what is variously known as downstep or downdrift, where the "high" pitch of words becomes successively lower after each accented mora:
+This tapering is especially exemplified by what is variously known as downstep, downdrift or catathesis, where the "high" pitch of words becomes successively lower after each accented mora:

 In slow and deliberate enunciation (for example, with a pause between elements), the "high" tone of the second element in these phrases could still be sufficiently "high," but in natural, often pauseless, speech, it could become as low as the "low" tone of the first element, since there is an accented mora in that first element.